 We are all unique and beautifully different, there is no denying that.
 It’s one of the most amazing parts about being human, this ability to express who we are.
 Our journeys may look different and still our desire for connection, community, love, and wholeness remain shared desires among all beings.
 On this path to mending, our desire to learn can not come at the expense of our wholeness or our connection to self.

-Join Alicia Keys and Deepak Chopra in the brand new 21-Day Meditation Experience, Activating the Divine Feminine: The Path to Wholeness to bring healing to your life and our world.
-Register here!
+Join Alicia Keys and Deepak Chopra in the 21-Day Meditation Experience, Activating the Divine Feminine: The Path to Wholeness to bring healing to your life and our world, available now in the Chopra App.